 After Shark Tank

 With the UK, US, and Australian markets under its belt, the app is growing steadily.
-With the rapid rise in competition from the likes of N26, Wise and Revolut, focusing on the student demographic early on was a very savvy move.
+With the rapid rise in competition from the likes of N26, Wise and Revolut, focusing on the student demographic early on was a savvy move.

 In 2021, QPay made $10.5 million in revenue and raised $1.15 million in an equity crowdfunding campaign on Birchal in July 2021.
 This brings their total fundraising efforts to $2.7 million over six rounds.
 Today, QPay is valued at $10 million, they have more than doubled the value of the business in five years.
+In December 2018, Andrew left the company but Zakaria and Muhammad are still on board.